DuckyCrayfish/hourglass/README.md

 		#Allowed Values: NEVER, ALWAYS, SLEEPING
 		hungerEffect = "NEVER"

+		#When applied, this effect progresses block entities like furnaces, hoppers, and spawners to match the rate of the current time-speed.
+		#This effect does not apply if time speed is 1.0 or less.
+		#When set to SLEEPING, this effect only applies when at least one player is sleeping in a dimension.
+		#Allowed Values: NEVER, ALWAYS, SLEEPING
+		blockEntityEffect = "NEVER"

 [sleep]
 	#Enables or disables the sleep feature of this mod.
 Enabling this setting will modify the vanilla sleep functionality
 	#and may conflict with other sleep mods.
 If disabled, all settings in the sleep section will not apply.